Sunnyside captures first-ever state soccer championship in undefeated season

 It lost in the quarterfinals in 2016

-Sunnyside completed a 4A-5A boys sweep for Tucson after Salpointe won the 4A title Tuesday night.
+Sunnyside completed a 4A-5A boys sweep for Tucson after the Salpointe boys team won the 4A title Tuesday night.

-Social Media Examiner’s seventh annual Social Media Marketing Industry Report, a survey of 3,720 marketers, business owners and solopreneurs from the U.S. and overseas, reveals some social media trends gaining momentum, as well as some surprising stalls, writes Suzanne Delzio.96% of survey p…

-Social Media Examiner’s seventh annual Social Media Marketing Industry Report, a survey of 3,720 marketers, business owners and solopreneurs from the U.S. and overseas, reveals some social media trends gaining momentum, as well as some surprising stalls, writes Suzanne Delzio.96% of survey p…